cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-3_the-art-of-the-question.md

 #### Open-ended questions

-Encourage detailed, expansive responses that go beyond a simple 'yes' or 'no'.
-They often begin with words like "Tell me about...", "Walk me through...", "How...", "What...", or "Why...".
+Encourage detailed, expansive responses that go **beyond a simple 'yes' or 'no'.** They often begin with words like **"Tell me about...", "Walk me through...", "How...", "What...", or "Why..."**.
 They invite the user to tell a story in their own words.

 * **Examples:** *"Tell me about your process for managing client invoices."*, *"What are some of the things you consider when deciding to purchase a new gadget?"*, *"Walk me through the last time you tried to find something on our website."*
   * **Pros:** They elicit rich, detailed stories and uncover motivations, pain points, and context that closed questions cannot.
 They are the primary engine of qualitative insight.
   * **Cons:** The responses can be long and sometimes unfocused, requiring more effort from both the participant to answer and the researcher to analyze.

 ::: info Strategic Use
 A common and effective pattern is to use a closed-ended question to establish a fact, followed immediately by an open-ended question to explore the context behind it.

+For example:

-For example: *"Did you use the search feature on your last visit?
-(Closed)...
-Can you tell me more about what you were trying to find?
-(Open)"*
+* **Closed:** Did you use the search feature on your last visit?
+* **Open:** Can you tell me more about what you were trying to find?

 :::

 ### Leading vs. Neutral Questions